peteroupc/classic-wallpaper/uielements.md

 Any copyright to this page is released to the Public Domain.
 In case this is not possible, this page is also licensed under the [Unlicense](https://unlicense.org).

 [^1]: The VGA palette has 16 colors, each of which is one of the following: light gray, that is, (192, 192, 192); or each color component is 0 or 255; or each color component is 0 or 128.
-Windows CE also supports icons with the four gray tones of the VGA palette (namely, black, white, light gray, and dark gray or (128, 128, 128)).
+Windows CE also supports icons with colors limited to the four gray tones of the VGA palette (namely, black, white, light gray, and dark gray or (128, 128, 128)).

 [^2]:  In this case, if the button is a toolbar button with a thin border, the button face involved in the mixed-value appearance is surrounded by an additional 1-pixel thick edge drawn in the button face color.